brendanfitz/python-tkinter-budget-transaction-processor/README.md

 # python-tkinter-financial-transaction-processor

-If you need an application to category your bank transaction, look no further!
+If you need an application to categorize your bank account transaction, look no further!

 This tool showcases my skills with Tkinter, python's built-in GUI library.